AlexB52/portfolio/source/blog/2021-06-11-your-service-object-probably-has-the-wrong-responsibility.html.markdown

 ## Conclusion

-This is fictive example but if you use service objects it's likely that you've encountered some similar use cases.
+This is a fictive example but if you use service objects you've likely encountered some similar use cases.
 Service objects are overused and this type of refactoring can potentially remove the need for those types entirely.
 Future devs will thank you for it.

 ### Pushing it further

 Other steps to improve the code would be to:

 * rename `Payload` classes with something closer to the domain you are coding for.
-* include `ActiveModel::Serialization` to generate the hash in an elegant manner.
+* include `ActiveModel::Serialization` to generate the hash elegantly.
 * include `ActiveModel::Validations` for a validation framework.
 * include `ActiveModel::Model` for maximum brownie points.